01/06/21 THE WORD

-4. What were the people told to do (Luke 3:10-11)?
-To share clothing and food with those who had no coat or food.
+1. The people were told to share their clothing and food with those who had no coat or food.

-5. What were the publicans (tax collectors) told to do (Luke 3:12-13)?
-They were not to collect more taxes than required.
+2. The publicans (tax collectors) were told to not collect more taxes than required.

-6. What were soldiers told to do (Luke 3:14)?
-They were not to extort money or accuse others falsely.
+3. The soldiers were told to not extort money or accuse others falsely.
 And they were to be content with their pay.